Melinda Aponte of YWCA Asheville Named CACFP Inspire Collaboration Award Finalist

 April 15, 2022

 Melinda Aponte has never met a barrier she and her child nutrition team at YWCA of Asheville couldn’t overcome, and the same was demonstrated in her relentless pursuit of collaboration throughout the pandemic crisis.
 The nutrition program at YW serves 50,000 meals to 600 children annually through two separate programs.
 Forty-three percent of children in their Early Learning Program and 90% of children in the Empowerment Childcare program qualify as low-income.

-Luckily, Aponte doesn’t keep her wealth of knowledge and skills locked away.
+Luckily, Melinda doesn’t keep her wealth of knowledge and skills locked away.
 She energetically collaborates with other local CACFP providers and meets quarterly with the regional director to report and give feedback.
-Her close working relationship has allowed for Aponte and the YWCA of Asheville to have a great deal of understanding and influence with the CACFP.
+Her close working relationship has allowed for Melinda and the YWCA of Asheville to have a great deal of understanding and influence with the CACFP.

 From professional relationships to community nonprofits, Aponte’s collaborative work earned her a spot as a finalist for the Inspire Collaboration award.
 Award winners were named during the 2022 National Child Nutrition Conference.